 It could be argued that Barriss, a somewhat inexperienced Jedi, was able to last so long in a fight against Anakin only because Anakin was not there to kill her.
 He was there to bring her to justice.
 He had to arrest her to bring her to the trial alive.

-His aim was to show that it was Barriss who bombed the Jedi Temple and not Ahsoka, his friend.
-In fact, when he gave up being nice and went full out, Barriss was helpless to stop him.
+He aimed to show that it was Barriss who bombed the Jedi Temple and not Ahsoka, his friend.
+When he gave up being nice and went full out, Barriss was helpless to stop him.

 17/30.
 Vader vs. Obi-Wan in A New Hope